Login / Signup

 Your cart is empty

-Bring a little bit of Times Square into your home with this sweet 32 x 32 square RGB LED matrix panel.
-These panels are normally used to make video walls, here in New York we see them on the sides of busses and bus stops, to display animations or short video clips.
+These panels are normally used to make video walls, in New York you see them on the sides of busses and bus stops, to display animations or short video clips.
 We thought they looked really cool so we picked up a few boxes of them from a factory.

 These matrices have 1024 bright RGB LEDs arranged in a 32x32 grid on the front.
 On the back there is a PCB with two IDC connectors (one input, one output: in theory you can chain these together) and 12 16-bit latches that allow you to drive the display with a 1:16 scan rate.

 These panels require 13 digital pins (6 bit data, 7 bit control) and a good 5V supply, up to 4A per panel.
 We suggest our 4A regulated 5V adapter and then connecting a 2.1mm jack.
-Please check out our tutorial for more details!

 Comes with:

-Keep in mind that these displays are designed to be driven by FPGAs or other high speed processors: they do not have built in PWM control of any kind.
+Keep in mind that these displays were designed to be driven by FPGAs or other high speed processors: they do not have built in PWM control of any kind.
 Instead, you're supposed to redraw the screen over and over to 'manually' PWM the whole thing.
-This display does best with a high speed, high RAM microcontroller like a SAMD21, SAMD51, ESP32, etc. The good news is that the display is pre-white balanced with nice uniformity so if you turn on all the LEDs it's not a particularly tinted white.

-These displays are technically 'chainable' - connect one output to the next input - as long as you have the RAM to handle it
+You'll need about 1600 bytes of RAM to buffer the 12-bit colour image.
+You cannot use this size panel with an Arduino UNO (ATmega328) or ATmega32u4 - you need a chip with more RAM!
+These displays are technically 'chainable' - connect one output to the next input - as long as you have the RAM and CPU to handle it

 As of August 11, 2020 - We no longer include Magnetic Feet with this product